DaanMth/secondVersion/Sprint-5.md

 With all these in mind I created my first design of this sprint which looked as the following;
 ![image](uploads/562429b44df27df7377fd6cf1b9f1946/image.png)

-## Functionalities they wanted designed
+## Functionalities the stakeholders wanted to see